 Relieve yourself of pride, make friends with tenderness and cast your cares on The Most High who cares for you more than anyone else can.
 No fancy script or big words needed.
 Prayer and faith make all the difference to a journey of healing.
 They can easily override any and all of the other steps mentioned in this post.
 Knowing Whose hands your life is in can fill you with the peace that surpasses all understanding and a hope that has a guarantee like nothing else on earth.

-6. Good conversations
+6. Good reasonings

 Note: You’re gonna wanna avoid connecting with anyone who has a tendency to flirt with gossip, dabble in debates, press with nosy questions, critique your every word and decision, or consider themselves wise in their own eyes.
 Not everyone who ‘likes’ us loves us.
 That might sting a bit, but that doh make it any less real.
 And so, especially when emerging from a tough season, please please please be discerning and protective over your thoughts, words, company and confidants.

 You may have come out of that storm a bit or a lot more tender – don’t be discouraged.
 Tenderness isn’t a bad thing; in fact it’s becoming a rare gem of a trait in a stone-cold world.
 He will be your strength.

 You still have breath and there’s a purpose for your life.
 Don’t grieve who you were.
 That’s a trap.
 Instead, choose to embrace, celebrate and be thankful for whom you are being moulded to become.
 Activities are topical – like make-up on skin….they can help us take steps forward but it’s the inner work that matters most and will shine forth.